149 Westchester Avenue,

 When Skouras closed the Capitol Theatre in 1966, music promoter Howard Stein took over and converted it into a rock palace.
 Crowds came from three states to attend the star-studded concerts, causing such havoc in Port Chester that the city government finally stopped them in 1971 by adopting a 1:00am curfew on live entertainment.
 Heavily damaged and plundered during the Stein regime, the Capitol Theatre became a XXX movie house before shutting down in 1976.

 Seven years later, entrepeneur Marvin Ravikoff purchased the Capitol Theatre and began renovations while trying to find a format for running it.
 Stage plays and concerts proved unsuccessful, so the Capitol Theatre became a catering and special-events facility.
 The upstairs seating has been retained, but the orchestra floor became an open space for dining, dancing, and trade shows.
 The stage can still be used when needed.
-In 2012, concerts were beginning to be staged.
+In 2012 it became a concert venue.

 Just login to your account and subscribe to this theater